Google Nest Doorbell (Wired, 3rd Gen)

 FAQ

-It can be used without one, including limited free event previews.
-Reviewers repeatedly noted that the best AI tools, longer history, and 24/7 recording require Google Home Premium.
+Not for limited event clips, but reviewers said the best AI tools, longer history, familiar faces, and 24/7 recording require Google Home Premium.

 How reliable are the Gemini AI features?